hytting/Product-defect/Demo/README.md

 The results are also saved in a csv file with the name provided by the user in the “results” folder.

 We have run and stored the test results of three different inference use-cases in the “results” subfolder of the repository for reference.
 The use cases include:
-1. Inference on a single report as illustrated in step 4a.
-The results are saved in the file “Inference_1_1.csv” in the “results” folder.
+- “Inference_1_1.csv”: Inference on a single report as illustrated in step 4a.
-2.a.
-Inference on a batch of reports with an invalid path as illustrated in step 4b invalid path.
+- “Inference_2a_1.csv”: Inference on a batch of reports with an invalid path as illustrated in step 4b invalid path.
 The default path to <./data/Demo_test_dataset.csv> is used.
-The results are saved in the file “Inference_2a_1.csv” in the “results” folder.
-2.b.
-Inference on a batch of reports with a valid path as illustrated in step 4b valid path.
-The results are saved in the file “Inference_2b_1.csv” in the “results” folder.
+- “Inference_2b_1.csv”: Inference on a batch of reports with a valid path as illustrated in step 4b valid path.

 ## Interpretability analysis